tsParticles - v4.0.0-beta.12

 });

-These are the default cannon (emitter) options:
+These are the default explosion (emitter) options:

 The default emitter options are these: